tland357/EvolutionSim/README.md

     Seed: A Number which generates all random evolution events.
 Two simulations with the same seed will start with the same population.

-Step 5.
-Generate a population.
-You can either generate a single one, or type a value for how many
-    generations to skip through.
+5. Generate a population.
+You can either generate a single one, or type a value for how many generations to skip through.

-Step 6.
-Observe results.
+6. Observe results.
 The Best, Worst, and Median performers are recorded and displayed.
-Clicking
-    on any of these three will display it's details in depth.
+Clicking on any of these three will display it's details in depth.
 To display the results of any specific creature during a certain generation, either type a value in the creature observer box between 0 and the Capacity you've entered minus 1, or drag the sliding vertical bar up and down.
 Note that